briand-hub/Esp32AI/README.md

 # Esp32AI
-Simple C++17 Neural Network (NN) and Convulutional Neural Network (CNN) for Esp32 on IDF from scratch
+Simple C++17 Neural Network (NN), Convolutional Neural Network (CNN) and Deep Learning for Esp32 on IDF from scratch